 Check your Fitbit’s current version number vs. the latest release number

-Check out this Fitbit page to see what the current firmware version is for your specific model.
+Check out this Fitbit page to see your specific model’s current firmware version.

 Then, compare that version to the one your Fitbit currently uses.

-Firmware updates can take some time to download to your device, so even when a newer version is listed, it might not show up on your device.
+Firmware updates can take some time to download to your device, so they might not appear even when a newer version is listed.

 How to update your Fitbit’s firmware in the Fitbit App